Have Questions?

 Alcohol and Drug Dependency Services is 28.7 miles from Carthage, IL

-Alcohol and Drug Dependency Services has been providing ongoing addiction treatment and rehabilitation services to the residents of Carthage and those living within the surrounding communities.
+Alcohol and Drug Dependency Services has been providing ongoing addiction treatment and rehabilitation services to the residents of Carthage, IL. and those living within the surrounding communities.
 Today, Alcohol and Drug Dependency Services provides services like contingency management/motivational incentive, couple/family therapy, group therapy, matrix model, relapse prevention, substance abuse counseling approach and others in line with its belief of following rehab treatments that work best to help people achieve sobriety.

 This drug and alcohol treatment facility also believes that individual care for each client is the best way to provide them with the best form of treatment.
 Services are available in the following settings - outpatient hospital programs, inpatient drug rehab facilities, short term treatment facilities, long term drug and alcohol rehabs, outpatient detox centers and others.